GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

 }
 EOF
 ```
+* At the end of the smoke test with the TGI server, close the port forward for 8080.

 5. Verify the frontend chat interface is setup:
  * Verify the service exists: `kubectl get services rag-frontend -n <namespace>`